cillisandrea4-ops/AI-automation-Blueprints/README.md

 ## Contributing

 Issues and pull requests are welcome — particularly new blueprints, prompt improvements, and benchmark data from other n8n setups.
-Open an issue before large changes so we can agree on scope.
+Open an issue before large changes so we can agree on scope first.

 ## License